joesingo/cms/readme.md

     `site_index` but only goes two levels deep.

-    * **breadcrumbs:** This is a list of pages in the same format as `site_index` that shows where the current page is in the heirarchy.
+    * **breadcrumbs:** This is a list of pages in the same format as `site_index` that shows the location of the current page in the heirarchy.
 The top level page is first, and the current page is last.
 See [here](http://ui-patterns.com/patterns/Breadcrumbs) for info about breadcrumbs.

     * <span id="index-page-option">**index_page:**</span>If a page is an index page (i.e. it is called index.md and